isomerpages/cpf-workfare/_faqs/Workfare Special Payment (WSP).md

 <ul>
 <li style="font-size:15.5px">Before 31 March 2021, for work done in 2019; or</li>
 <li style="font-size:15.5px">Before 31 December 2021, for work done in 2020.</li></ul>
 To qualify for WIS, you need to declare your income, and make the required MediSave contributions.
-Use our online WIS calculator to find out the amount you need to contribute to your MediSave Account.<br><br>
+Use our online <a class="hyperlink" href="https://www.workfare.gov.sg/Pages/Calculator.aspx">WIS calculator</a> to find out the amount you need to contribute to your MediSave Account.<br><br>
 If you meet the eligibility criteria, you will receive your WIS and WSP payouts at the end of the month following your qualification.<br><br>
 <u>For Work Year (WY) 2019 WIS recipients who did not receive the first WSP payout in July 2020</u><br><br>
 You should have received the first WSP of $1,500 in the same month as your WY2019 WIS payout and the second WSP of $1,500 in October 2020.<br><br>